 Patient-specific virtual 3D anatomical models are proving to be a helpful aid for healthcare professionals.
-The technology used to create these models helps surgeons better understand patient-specific anatomical nuances resulting in surgical preparation that is as good as it gets.
+The technology used to visualize these models helps surgeons better understand patient-specific anatomical nuances resulting in surgical preparation that is as good as it gets.

 Let’s have a look at what this tech is all about and how it can help healthcare professionals achieve the best possible patient outcomes.

 The 3D virtual modeling technology offers digital representations of patient organs that accurately reflect the individual’s anatomy.
 These models are typically constructed from CT scans or MRI DICOM datasets, the same scans already used to pinpoint abnormalities and pathologies in patient organs.